Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Combinatorial identities

 We can extend the previous identity (\ref{combid}) to a set of identities derived from the same equivalence of estimators but for an arbitrary frequency spectrum.
-The fundamental identities are obtained by double counting technique, considering a single frequency in the population, computing the Taylor expansion of both sides and equating the coefficients of the $l$th power:
+The fundamental identities are obtained by double counting technique.

+We considering a frequency spectrum concentrated around a single frequency $\tilde{f}$ in the population (i.e. $\xi(f)=\delta\left(f-\tilde{f}\right)$, or $\xi_k={n \choose k} \tilde{f}^k\left(1-\tilde{f}\right)^{n-k}$ for the sample spectrum).
+By double counting, the two Watterson estimators of the form (\ref{thetawgen}) and (\ref{wattaltgen}) should be equal, and therefore we can equal their denominators.
+By computing the Taylor expansion in the variable $\tilde{f}$ of both sides and equating the coefficients of the $l$th power, we obtain: